GiuliaLanzillotta/giulias_blog/docs/_posts/2020-01-05-human-motion-modeling.md

 I have to admit that at first sight the architecture design might seem complicated.
 However, as you'll soon discover by yourself, the idea is easy to grasp and also makes a lot of sense.

 In every adversarial framework there must be *generator* and a *discriminator*. <br>
 As a generator the authors use an auto-encoder similar to the one discussed in Martinez et al. The network is trained to minimize the *Geodesic distance* between prediction and ground-truth at the frame level.
 In the next section I'll discuss the meaning of this specific distance, for now just think of it as an alternative to the more familiar Euclidean distance.
-The encoder will learn to extract a lower dimensional representation of the input sequence, while the decoder will learn to produce a prediction given a seed motion frame and the encoded version of the input. <br>
+The encoder will learn to extract a lower dimensional representation of the input sequence, while the decoder will learn to produce a prediction given a seed motion frame and the encoded version of the input.
+Again following Martinez et al.'s footsteps the authors make use of residual connections in the decoder architecture. <br>
 As you can see from the above schema, the model comprises two different discriminators: a *fidelity discriminator* and a *continuity discriminator* (I'll later explain the motivation behind these two names).
 Both discriminators are recurrent networks, with a dense head on top to produce a binary output.